qmcs/qmcs.github.io/README.rst

 Article with Cover Photo (alternative)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can, instead of using the standard article template, use a template with
+You can, instead of using the standard article template, use a template which
-which includes a cover photo – much inspired from medium.com.
+includes a cover photo – much inspired from medium.com.
 Here is how to use
 it.
 Beware, the procedure looks different in Markdown and RST.

 Meta header in Markdown: